 Shakespeare endures because humans today see themselves in his literature.
 Do some families argue and not get along?
 Has a parent ever told a child not to marry or date someone?
 Do teenagers become upset about lost love?
 Is miscommunication a problem?
 Do adults mess up situations?
 When students relate the ideas to their lives, they will appreciate the play on a new level.

 There you have it: ten ideas to implement in your Romeo and Juliet lesson plans.
 I hope these ideas inspire you to personalize your Romeo and Juliet unit for your students.
-You can look at the concept map, quote analysis, writing prompts, and other ideas mentioned in this post in here.

 Would you like to discuss more Romeo and Juliet activities?
 My Facebook page connects thousands of educators.